Japan Weather & Best Time to Visit – Month by Month Travel Guide

 Tip: Pack layers, such as light sweaters or jackets, and book accommodation early if travelling during the peak bloom period or Golden Week (late April to early May).

-Tip: Bring a compact umbrella, breathable clothing and sunscreen.
-If travelling in mid-August, bear in mind that it is Obon, when trains and hotels are especially crowded.
+Tip: Bring a compact umbrella, breathable clothing, and sunscreen.
+If travelling in mid-August, bear in mind that it is Obon, when trains and hotels are exceptionally crowded.

 Autumn (September–November): Cool air and colourful leaves